Guide to Defamation of Character: Florida Slander and Libel

 Physical harm can result from defamation.
 If you need medical treatment to cope with stress, depression, or other conditions caused by the defamation of character, those are classified as physical damages, and you are entitled to full compensation.

 The statements made must have also been false.
-If they are true, the person making the statement has an absolute defense, and you will not have a claim for defamation.
+If they are true, the person making the statement may have absolute privilege, and you will not have a claim for defamation.
 Protected statements include statements made at trial or during a deposition, even if they are defamatory because it is privileged information.

 However, just using a phrase like “I think,” or “I believe,” does not make a statement an opinion.
 “I think Joe steals tools from work,” can still be construed as defamation if the person knows the statement is false.

-What Sort of Damages Are You Entitled to for Defamation in Florida?
+What Sort of Damages Are You Entitled to for Defamation under Florida Defamation Law?

 Defamation that occurs on the internet is no different than any other form of oral or written communication.
 The internet has become the most likely place to experience defamation, and can include: